Fukagawa Station

 Fukagawa Station (深川駅, Fukagawa-eki) is a railway station in Fukagawa, Hokkaido, Japan, operated by the Hokkaido Railway Company (JR Hokkaido).
-The station is served by the Hakodate Main Line and is also the starting point of the Rumoi Main Line.
-The Shinmei Line previously connected to this station before its closure in 1995.
+The station is served by the Hakodate Main Line.
+The Shinmei Line and Rumoi Main Line previously connected to this station before their respective closures in 1995 and 2026.

 History

 The station opened on 16 July 1898.
 With the privatization of Japanese National Railways (JNR) on 1 April 1987, the station came under the control of JR Hokkaido.

-The Shinmei Line which connected this station to Nayoro Station closed in 1995.
+The Shinmei Line, which connected this station to Nayoro, closed in 1995.

+The Rumoi Main Line, which connected this station to the termini Ishikari-Numata (prior to 2026), Rumoi (prior to 2023), and Mashike (prior to 2016), was fully closed on 1 April 2026.

 Station layout

 The station has three ground-level platforms (two side platforms and one island platform) serving four tracks.
-The station as of 2025 is staffed with Midori no Madoguchi kiosks.
+The station as of 2026 is staffed with a Midori no Madoguchi ticket office.